A Forum on Well-Being and the Environment

 This event took place: Saturday, June 1, 2013

-National College of Natural Medicine campus, 049 SW Porter St.
+National University of Natural Medicine campus

 From global ecosystems to toxic exposures in the home, Portlanders know their health is tied to the environment.
 Please join the Traditional Roots Institute on Saturday, June 1 as we explore these connections as part of Portland’s host-city celebrations of World Environment Day.

-The Traditional Roots Institute, based at National College of Natural Medicine, is throwing our doors open to welcome Portlanders, and to celebrate and learn together.
+The Traditional Roots Institute, based at National University of Natural Medicine, is throwing our doors open to welcome Portlanders, and to celebrate and learn together.
 We’ll have hands-on classes about growing and using medicinal plants, enticing speakers on topics ranging from biodynamic wine farming to the connections between health and open space, plus informal opportunities to speak directly with representatives of some great groups working on these topics in Portland.

 Discussion topics include: